Causal Temporal Regime Structure Learning: EXPERIMENTS

-\textbf{Benchmarks. } Our model's performance is benchmarked against multiple baselines, including causal discovery methods specifically tailored for the setting of MTS composed of multiple regimes, such as CD-NOD \citep{huang2020causal} and RPCMCI \citep{saggioro2020reconstructing}.
-It is worth noting that CD-NOD returns a summary graph (as defined in Appendix \ref{app_reg_detect}).
-Therefore, we generated a summary causal graph from CASTOR's output to compare the two models in the context of summary graph settings.
-CASTOR is also compared with models designed for MTS with a single regime, namely Rhino \citep{gong2022rhino} (with and without historically dependent noise, referred to as "Rhino" and "Rhino w/o" in the table \ref{lineartable}), PCMCI+ (with Partial correlation test for linear relationships and with GPDC non linear conditional independence test for non linear relationships) \citep{runge2020discovering}, DYNOTEARS \citep{pamfil2020DYNOTEARS}, VARLINGAM \citep{hyvarinen2010estimation}.
-Given that these models cannot deal with multiple regimes, to make the evaluation fair, we put them in a more favorable position and provide these models with the true regime partition information.
-This is done by training the aforementioned models on each pure regime separately (regime governed by the same graph).
+\textbf{Benchmarks. } We benchmark our model against several baselines, including causal discovery methods for MTS with multiple regimes, such as CD-NOD \citep{huang2020causal} and RPCMCI \citep{saggioro2020reconstructing}.
+Since CD-NOD returns a summary graph (see Appendix \ref{app_reg_detect}), we compute a comparable summary graph from CASTOR's output for fair evaluation.
+CASTOR is also compared with models for single-regime MTS, including Rhino, with and without historically dependent noise, \citep{gong2022rhino}, PCMCI+ , using Partial correlation for linear relationships and GPDC for non-linear ones, \citep{runge2020discovering}, DYNOTEARS \citep{pamfil2020dynotears}, and VARLINGAM \citep{hyvarinen2010estimation}. \textit{Given that these models cannot deal with multiple regimes, to make the evaluation fair, we put them in a more favorable position and provide these models with the true regime partition information.
+This is done by training the aforementioned models on each pure regime separately (regime governed by the same graph)}.

-\textbf{Results. } Table \ref{lineartable} presents the results for linear case, while Figure \ref{fig:1} summarizes the results for the non-linear setting.
-CASTOR outperforms all the baselines, including those designed for MTS with multiple regimes, such as RPCMCI and CD-NOD (Table \ref{lineartable}).
-Additionally, CASTOR exceeds the performance of other methods that assume stationarity (Table \ref{lineartable} and Figure \ref{fig:1}) and even if they are given the advantage of accessing regime ground truth partitions beforehand (by training the models on each pure regime separately).\looseness=-1
+\textbf{Results and discussion. }Table \ref{lineartable} presents the results for linear case, while Figure \ref{fig:1} summarizes the results for the non-linear setting.
+In the linear case, we notice that CASTOR and DYNOTEARS outperform all the baselines, either those designed for MTS with multiple regimes, such as RPCMCI and CD-NOD or the other methods that assumes stationarity (Table \ref{lineartable}).
+We emphasize that CASTOR performs similarly to DYNOTEARS, even though the latter benefits from prior access to ground truth regime partitions by being trained separately on each pure regime. \\ In the non-linear case, CASTOR outperforms all the baseline on instantaneous link, Figure \ref{fig:1}.
+PCMCI+ and Rhino w/o hist performs better than CASTOR in inferring time lagged links, however it is worth to note that these algorithms has access to the ground truth regime partition while CASTOR learns the number of regimes, their indices and the corresponding DAGs.